Are you seeking Barnard College Credit for a Summer School course in Chemistry?

 - Do you have the current course announcement?

-Make a copy for my records of the pages which:
+Make a copy for the department records of the following:

 - list the dates of instruction